leancodepl/pdf-generator/packages/api-proxy/README.md

 Into your `Client` function, generated with [contractsgenerator-typescript](https://www.npmjs.com/package/@leancodepl/contractsgenerator-typescript), you have to pass the instance of `CqrsClient`, which can be created using `cqrsClientFactory.create` method.
-As args of this method you have to pass a function with args `(type: string)`, which will be use for creating endpoint's url.
+As args of this method you have to pass a function with args `(type: string)`, which will be used for creating endpoint's url.

 ```ts
 @Injectable()